RahulGupta16/MachineHack-Consultance-Fees-Prediction/README.md

 Fees: Fees charged by the doctor
 Place: Area and the city where the doctor is located.

-## Evaluation
-Metric
-Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the predicted value and observed score values.
-The final score calculation is done in the following way:
+## Evaluation Metric: Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the predicted value and observed score values.
 Submissions are evaluated on Root-Mean-Squared-Log-Error (RMSLE) error = RMSLE (error) Score = 1 – error